Geethen/geeforec.github.io/content/post/practical-4.md

 **Charting**

-Create a time-series line chart of annual rainfall sum for Braulio Carrillo 2000 to 2018 First create chart parameters (e.g. Title, axis labels).
-Now create the line chart using the processed summaries
+We will now chart the annual sum of rainfall for Braulio Carrillo 2000 to 2018.
+Here, we first define chart parameters (e.g. title and axis labels).
+Thereafter, we create the line chart that incorporates these pre-defined chart parameters.

 ```js
 var opt_chart_annualPrecip = {